Kavinduprabasara/Tech-Stack-Recommender/README.md

 - To update rules, edit `knowledge_base.pl` and keep the predicate names used by `main.py` (e.g. `recommend_stack/5`).
 - To change the UI, edit `main.py`.
 The code already includes helpful comments and small debug print statements.

-## License

-Add a `LICENSE` file if you want a specific license.
-Otherwise the repo has no explicit license.

----

-If you'd like, I can also:

-- Pin a version for `experta` in `requirements.txt`.
-- Run the install inside the included `tech_env` and confirm that Streamlit and pyswip are available.
-- Add a small example script that demonstrates a programmatic (non-UI) query to the Prolog KB.

-Tell me which of those you'd like next.